All Products

 echo $DASHSCOPE_API_KEY

-Add temporary environment variable
+Temporary environment variable

-1. Run the following command.
+1. Run the following command:

-# Replace YOUR_DASHSCOPE_API_KEY with your Alibaba Cloud Model Studio API key.
+# Replace YOUR_DASHSCOPE_API_KEY with your API key.

 export DASHSCOPE_API_KEY="YOUR_DASHSCOPE_API_KEY"

-2. Run the following command to check whether the environment variable takes effect.
+2. Run the following command to check whether the environment variable takes effect:

 echo $DASHSCOPE_API_KEY